msuli1120/contactbookphp/README.md

 * _start extra stuff_
 * _be able to edit the specific contact_

-[click here](https://github.com/msuli1120/contactbookphp.git) to check out my portfolio
+[click here](https://github.com/msuli1120/contactbookphp.git) to check out the project

 ### License
 *This application is licensed under Xing Li's name*